Canon 2000D vs 60D

 - More heavily discounted: Has been around for much longer (launched in August 2010).

-If the count of individual advantages (bullet points above) is taken as a guide, the 60D comes out slightly ahead of the 2000D (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 60D is the clear winner of the contest (13 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 2000D and the 60D in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 2000D and the 60D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 2000D vs 60D